 In The Other Woman 2014, Mark goes to see Carly at the law firm where she works; he's ushered into her office by her assistant Lydia, and then has this all over his face when he sees that his (ex-)mistress Carly, his wife Kate and his other mistress Amber are all in there to confront him.

-In The Day Of The Dolphin, a pair of dolphins are kidnapped as part of a Presidential assassination plot; one of the villains actually says this (well, the ruder version) when he and the others hear the "clang" as one of the dolphins places a mine intended to blow up the President's boat onto the base of their boat...
+In The Day Of The Dolphin, a pair of dolphins are kidnapped as part of a Presidential assassination plot; one of the villains says "Oh, shit" when he and the others hear the "clang" as one of the dolphins places a mine intended to blow up the President's boat onto the base of their boat...

 In The LEGO Movie, it's mainly both Emmet and Wyldstyle that have this clearly written on their faces as they were just about to prevent Taco Tuesday from happening, before they were discovered by Bad Cop and the Super Secret Police.
 Wyldstyle's face is lit up with horror at seeing Bad Cop appear and futility as she tries to escape, whilst Emmet screams out in disbelief and absolute panic when he sees the doors open in the control room.